 Your support helps prepare the leaders of tomorrow.
 Today, nearly half of all Arts & Sciences undergraduate students and nearly all of our graduate students receive some sort of financial aid, which makes their attendance possible.
 The goal of Scholars in Arts & Sciences is to bridge the gap for those students whose family situations might otherwise put Washington University out of reach.

 Every gift helps a student today, and all financial aid gifts count towards our overall goal for the Leading Together: the Campaign for Washington University.
 To learn how you can make a difference, please contact Senior Associate Director of Development Julianne Smutz at 314-935-5148.

 Teaching, Research, and Living Environments (Facilities)

 Our overarching goal in Arts & Sciences is to ensure that our students’ educational experiences are of the highest quality, and that the faculty has every tool needed for outstanding teaching and research.
 Achieving this goal not only depends on financial resources, but also hinges on the spaces in which we work.
 The renovation of our existing gems and the construction of new facilities ensure that the built environment will continue to serve the needs of a vital, world-class teaching and research university, while maintaining one of the loveliest campuses in the country.

 Today, and for the foreseeable future, research requires interdisciplinary teams, working in spaces that enable collaboration, are highly adaptable to the ever-changing nature of our research, and make use of both shared and dedicated equipment.
-For more information about making a gift to support the facilities that Arts & Sciences students and faculty call home now and into the future, please contact Senior Director of Development Steven Rosenblum at 314-935-5308.
+For more information about making a gift to support the facilities that Arts & Sciences students and faculty call home now and into the future, please contact Executive Director of Development Steven Rosenblum at 314-935-5308.